csu-hci-projects/Darla-Drenckhahn-CS567/README.md

 Project Overview: Augmented Reality Learning Tool Application

+**Research Question** How does using Augmented Reality as a learning tool affect student's outlook on learning?

 Links to youtube checkpoint videos (in most recent order):
 - Checkpoint 2:
 - Checkpoint 1: https://youtu.be/YZZ43Sp3T58